 The first meeting of the corporation's board of directors should be held at which the directors can appoint corporate officers, adopt bylaws, select a corporate bank, authorize issuance of shares of stock, set the corporation's fiscal year, and adopt an official stock certificate form and corporate seal.
 The directors' actions must be recorded in corporate minutes prepared by the incorporator or any of the directors.
 Additionally, if the corporation will be an S corporation, the directors should approve the election of S corporation status.
 For corporate meeting minute forms, see Nolo’s website or refer to Incorporate Your Business, by Anthony Mancuso (Nolo).

 Issue stock to each shareholder.
 Although not legally required in most states, small corporations usually issue paper stock certificates.
 Enter each shareholder's name and contact information in the corporation’s stock transfer ledger.
 A share of stock in your corporation is classified as a security under state and federal securities laws that regulate the offer and sale of corporate stock.

 However, the federal government and all states exempt most small corporations from these laws.
 For example, federal law exempts "private offerings" which are non-advertised sales to a limited number of people (generally 35 or fewer).
 Most states have enacted their own versions of this SEC exemption.
 Visit your state securities office website for information about your state's securities laws.
 Links to all such offices can be found at the Contact Your Regulator webpage of the North American Securities Administrators Association website.

 All corporations doing business in Iowa must file a Biennial Report with the Secretary of State every two years.
 The report must be filed during the anniversary month of the corporation's formation.
 The report can be filed online or by mail.
-The filing fee is $30 for online filing, $45 for paper filings.

 Additional tax and regulatory requirements apply to your corporation.
 These include: